jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 * Git is the source of truth for both application code, application configuration, dependant service/product deployments, infrastructure config and deployment.
 * Separate application source code (Java/Go) from deployment manifests i.e the application source code and the GitOps configuration reside in separate git repositories.
-* Deployment manifests are standard Kubernetes (k8s) manifests i.e Kubernetes manifests in the GitOps repository can be simply applied with nothing more than a `oc apply`.
+* Deployment manifests are standard Kubernetes (k8s) manifests i.e Kubernetes manifests in the GitOps repository can be simply applied with nothing more than a `oc apply` or `kubectl apply`.
 * [Kustomize.io](https://kustomize.io/) is used as template engine for defining the differences between environments i.e reusable parameters with extra resources described using `kustomization.yaml`.
 * Minimize yaml duplication - no copy/paste
 * Support two axis of configuration: clusters and environments: prod, test, dev.
 (Accept separating production repo if organization is willing to do so).